 The kit contains IC sockets only for significant chips: MCUs, RAM, RTC, Ethernet controller.
 All other chips are soldering without sockets.
 But if you want you can add it yourself.

-In the kit there are 2 MiniDIN sockets: 8pin and 6pin.
+In the kit you may find 2 MiniDIN sockets: 8pin and 6pin.
 The PCB allows to install any of them, but:

 - MD6 allows direct keyboard connection or using keyboard and GPIO via the standard PS/2 keyboard/mouse splitter.
 RS-232 in this case will be lost or you can use 3.5mm socket on the back panel for it cutting the tracks on the PCB and wiring contact pads, audio output in real life has no practical sense.